Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 The problem is the "and so on".
 Eventually there's a dependency in the tree which **cannot be statically linked**. macOS [does not provide static versions of libSystem.dylib](https://stackoverflow.com/questions/844819/how-to-static-link-on-os-x#846194).
 GNU libc [is not designed to be statically linked](https://stackoverflow.com/a/26306630/5257399).

 Mercifully, the user is guaranteed to have system libraries, so we can link to those dynamically.
-But for anything else: we would have to change the way we build objects in libfluidsynth.a (i.e. omit unused dependencies, or configure alternatives which can be statically linked).
+But for anything else: we would have to change the way we build objects in libfluidsynth.a (i.e. omit unused dependencies, use alternative libraries which can be statically linked, or use a mixture of static/dynamic linking).

 Supposing you succeed, you still have a new problem: licensing.
 By statically linking, you've created a derivative work in your name, instead of distributing the original artefact.
 If you statically link to a GPL library, you must release under GPL license: the source for both your work and the library.
 Statically linking to LGPL: you may instead release just the compiled object code for your work.
 Note: I am not a lawyer, and I inferred the above from [this discussion](https://stackoverflow.com/questions/10130143/gpl-lgpl-and-static-linking).

-### Provide a runtime fallback for dynamic linking
+### Reconfigure the runtime linker

 Don't actually do this, but you can abuse the dynamic linker, [dyld](https://www.unix.com/man-page/osx/1/dyld/).